 Respond to messages as fast as humanly possible.

 8. Sample Portfolio

-You should add few samples to your portfolio because profile without samples has very low impact.
+You should add a few samples to your portfolio because the profile without samples has a little impact.

-If you don’t have real samples from clients, you can make few samples.
-Not fake samples but samples that you haven’t actually worked for clients but only for showcase purpose.
+If you don’t have real samples from clients, you can make a few samples.
+Not fake examples but samples that you haven’t actually worked for clients but only for showcase purposes.

 Setting availability can help you avoid dealing with many invitations when you aren’t looking for new clients.

 Always take the tests.
 It allows clients to hire you with confidence.
 Even after delivering 50k+ worth of work in Elance and then moving over to Upwork, I took the tests.
 It takes a few minutes to complete if you know the subject well.